 As a community, we gain strength and wisdom from sharing one another’s experience of loss and hardship.
 In light of Jerry Ruhl’s lecture this month, Living In the Fire, we invite those of you who have experienced your own deep, sometimes paralyzing, loss and emotional pain, to share a few words with us about how you have coped with and grown from those life losses.
 Leave these thoughts or other comments in response to Jerry’s lecture in the space provided below.
 Thank you for your ongoing participation in our Jungian Community.

-About CJ JohnsonThis author has not yet filled in any details.
+About Jerry RuhlThis author has not yet filled in any details.

-So far CJ Johnson has created 35 blog entries.
+So far Jerry Ruhl has created 36 blog entries.

 Please post your comments and continue the discussion on this lecture by Jeanne Lacourt.
 Jung’s meeting with the people of Taos Pueblo had a tremendous effect on him.
 It impacted and permeated his life’s work and theory and it influenced how he thought and wrote about “the primitive.”
 But could he have been mistaken?
 And what might native people have to say about his ideas of them?